 Another example from Aurora, Illinois occurred at the Sports Performance Volleyball Club.
 In this case, a prominent Illinois volleyball coach faced a charge of sexual abuse and rape of teenage athletes in the 1980s.
 Coach Rick Butler and his wife evidently tricked players into joining the club based on false information.
 Then, Mr. Butler allegedly sexually abused and raped teen athletes.

 Where to Get Help for an Aurora Sex Abuse Case

 As the victim of sexual abuse in Aurora, you have rights.
 Make your voice heard in a safe environment by contacting a local sex abuse resource.
 Mutual Ground of Aurora offers programs, counseling, and services for sexual abuse survivors.
 You can also call the National Child Abuse Hotline at 800-4-A-CHILD (422-4453) anytime, 24/7.
 Access a list of known sex offenders in Aurora to help keep your children safe.
 If you suspect sex abuse, contact a sex abuse lawyer as soon as possible to discuss your legal options.

 Learning your rights as a sex abuse victim, or the parent of a child sex abuse victim, is the first step toward moving forward.
 You could have the power to file a civil lawsuit against the perpetrator on top of pressing criminal charges.
 Seeking justice through every available outlet can give you closure, peace of mind, and maximum financial compensation.

-For more information about your unique case, request a confidential free consultation at Rosenfeld Injury Lawyers LLC.
+For more information about your unique case, contact us and request a confidential free consultation at Rosenfeld Injury Lawyers LLC.
 Our Aurora sex abuse attorneys can help.

 - Settlement reached in suit over sex abuse by Aurora band director